pranav-srini/Quantlab/README.md

 # Quantlab
-Quantlab Project

 Pranav Srinivasan
 Quantlab Take Home Assignment

 This code takes in an input file in the form of a csv called input.csv.
 This input represents stock trades and is of the form (time, symbol, quantity price).
 Using this data